chris1214git/Dapp_FaceYourDestiny/README.md

 # 2019-06 Web Lab Final Project: Game of Throne

 It's a gambling decentralize application base on Ethereum blockchain.
 We build the smart contract with solidity and Front-end with React.js.
-Rules are
+You can see the poster.jpg to know how to play or the DEMO video.

 ## Getting Started